 Prioritization

-Another example is climate policy.
-In its October 2022 country update, the IMF noted: “To meet Kazakhstan’s 2030 climate policy commitments, the government needs to start implementing its climate strategy early on.
-The finalization of this strategy has been delayed.
-It should be finalized promptly to provide a clear road map, including intermediate targets and investment plans.”
-The IMF also made some critical remarks about the general operation of the state apparatus, particularly concerning policy implementation.
-For instance, the IMF stated: “Numerous public entities, including state-owned enterprises (SOE), the National Bank of Kazakhstan, and off-budget funds, still undertake quasi-fiscal activities, leading to dispersed and uncoordinated public spending, and weakening accountability.”
+“Rapid progress on climate policies is needed to meet Kazakhstan’s 2030 commitments.”
+The IMF has repeatedly issued critical observations about the general operation of the Kazakhstani state apparatus, particularly with regard to policy implementation.
+For instance, the IMF stated in 2022: “Numerous public entities, including state-owned enterprises (SOEs), the National Bank of Kazakhstan and off-budget funds, still undertake quasi-fiscal activities, leading to dispersed and uncoordinated public spending and weakening accountability.”

 Implementation

-Policy learning is haphazard and, most of the time, the result of a conjuncture rather than an outcome produced by an efficient, operational and constantly evolving institutional framework.
-The banking sector reform is a good case in point.
-The costly bailouts of 2008/2009 and 2017/2018, which included a large number of banks, were supposed to serve as a lesson learned from real-life experience.
-However, the authorities are still struggling to rein in banks’ reckless lending practices and to deracinate their most egregious corporate governance flaws.
-The government’s innovations have been limited to strictly enforcing formal rules on capital adequacy and loan loss provisions in line with international best practices (e.g., Basel III), whereas risk management continues to be extremely deficient, and conflicts of interest abound.
+Banking sector reform is a good case in point.
+The costly bailouts of numerous banks in 2008 – 2009 and 2017 – 2018 were supposed to serve as a lesson learned from real-life experience.
+However, it took the authorities much time and effort to rein in banks’ reckless lending practices, and to root out their most egregious corporate governance flaws.
+The government’s successes have been limited to strictly enforcing formal rules on capital adequacy and loan loss provisions in line with international best practices (e.g., Basel III), while risk management continues to lag and conflicts of interest abound.

 Policy learning